Thursday, November 21, 2024

 Unique Opportunities

-At the beginning of spring and end of fall, competitive (TSA and iModel) and high-performance (OPDL and League 1) exhibition matches are organized by North Toronto.
-Club referees will be prioritized for assignments to these games wherever possible, often serving as a way to prepare club referees for referee upgrading.
+At the beginning of spring and end of fall, competitive (TOSL and iModel) and high-performance/talented pathway (OPDL and League 1) exhibition matches are organized by North Toronto.
+Club Referees will be prioritized for assignments to these games wherever possible, often serving as a way to prepare them for referee upgrading.
 However, they are also a great way to get a feel for officiating at the competitive level under referee mentorship.
 New referees will begin on the line as an assistant referee, observing the middle/centre referee’s technique.

-While many clubs host exhibition matches, North Toronto’s talented player base helps attract many of the best teams in Ontario to play against.
-By officiating matches with higher quality play, the more targeted development a referee can receive, especially when the real nuances of the laws of the game come into question.
+While many clubs host exhibition matches, North Toronto’s talented player base helps attract many of the best teams in Ontario, and Canada, to play against.
+By officiating matches with higher quality play, the more targeted development a referee can receive, especially when the real nuances of the Laws of the Game come into question.
 Furthermore, the referee program maintains connections with external referees who officiate at the regional and provincial competitive levels.
 This means there are opportunities to referee in full crews with these officials, allowing for greater focus on pre-match routine (i.e. warmup and coin-toss ritual).

-External connections also mean North Toronto club referees can put their skills on show outside of exhibition games.
+External connections also mean North Toronto’s Club Referees can put their skills on show outside of exhibition games.
 Spring, summer, and fall competitive tournaments are held every year across the city and province.
-Senior club referees often get together to form full crews, and express interest to external assignors about officiating a handful of games across a weekend.
+Senior Club Referees often get together to form full crews, and express interest to external assignors about officiating a handful of games across a weekend.
 This is a great way for our officials to further develop their refereeing and teamwork skills, but also to keep building relationships amongst themselves.
 Besides which, nothing beats a well earned meal with colleagues and friends after a long day of officiating.

 Monday–Friday: 10 am - 6 pm